-I like to begin with a necklace, introducing the concept of the 'crimping technique', one of the two important beading techniques we will learn.
+We like to start you with a necklace, introducing the concept of the 'crimping technique', one of the two important beading techniques we will learn.

-The crimping technique will also be the technique we use for the 1st bracelet tutorial.
+The crimping technique will also be the technique used for the 1st bracelet tutorial.

 Necklaces, however, have standard measurements based on the length of your personal chose.
 Whereas bracelets vary in sizes, based on an individual's wrist, and may need slight adjustments for a custom fit.

 So let's begin with a beaded necklace to get you started.
 Once you learn the concept of stringing and closing a piece of jewelry then you can apply that knowledge and build in any adjustments for learning bracelets.

 For your convenience here is a chart we find useful to have on hand;